Bruno Walter

-Bruno Walter (born Bruno Schlesinger, September 15, 1876 – February 17, 1962) was a German-born conductor, pianist and composer.
-Born in Berlin, he escaped Nazi Germany in 1933, was naturalised as a French citizen in 1938, and settled in the United States in 1939.
+Bruno Walter (born Bruno Schlesinger, September 15, 1876 – February 17, 1962) was a German-born conductor, pianist, and composer.
+Born in Berlin, he left Nazi Germany in 1933, was naturalised as a French citizen in 1938, and settled in the United States in 1939.
 He worked closely with Gustav Mahler, whose music he helped to establish in the repertory, held major positions with the Leipzig Gewandhaus Orchestra, New York Philharmonic, Concertgebouw Orchestra, Salzburg Festival, Vienna State Opera, Bavarian State Opera, Staatsoper Unter den Linden and Deutsche Oper Berlin, among others, made recordings of historical and artistic significance, and is widely considered to be one of the great conductors of the 20th century.

 Biography

 Early life

 Born near Alexanderplatz in Berlin to a middle-class Jewish family, he began his musical education at the Stern Conservatory at the age of eight, making his first public appearance as a pianist when he was nine; he performed a concerto movement with the Berlin Philharmonic in 1889 and a full concerto with them in February 1890.
 He studied composition at Stern with Robert Radecke, and remained active as a composer until about 1910 (see list of compositions below).
 But it was hearing a concert in 1889 by the Berlin Philharmonic led by Hans von Bülow, he wrote, that "decided my future.
 Now I knew what I was meant for.
 No musical activity but that of an orchestral conductor could any longer be considered by me."
 He made his conducting début at the Cologne Opera with Albert Lortzing's Der Waffenschmied in 1894.
 Later that year he left for the Hamburg Opera to work as a chorus director.
 There he first met and worked with Gustav Mahler, whom he revered and with whose music he later became strongly identified.